AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 >
 > </p>
 >
 > If you're using the AWS instance, just make sure your `EBSVolumeSize` is at least `100` and `InstanceType` is at least `t3.medium`.
-Also, please SSH in your terminal.
+Also, please SSH in your terminal (`ssh -i /path/to/your/.pem ubuntu@XXX.XXX.XXX`).
 Stay away from the terminal in Research Gateway, you cannot copy and paste there...
 >
 > If you're running locally, make sure you have **Python version 3.9 or later**.
 >